Shuyang19/cse15l-lab-reports/lab report1.md

 ![Image](4.jpg)

 ## Step 3: Remotely Connecting
--open the terminal in the VScode (terminal—new terminal) and enter a command: ssh yourusername@ieng6.ucsd.edu
+-Open the terminal in the VScode (terminal—new terminal) and enter a command:
+`ssh yourusername@ieng6.ucsd.edu`
 (yourusername is the 11-character account you see in step 1 start with cs15l22fa.)

 -Press enter/return, it will show some sentence: